espressif/esp-hosted/esp_hosted_ng/docs/platform/beaglev-fire/beaglev-fire.md

 This generates the `esp32_spi.ko` file which is the driver.

-## Transfer to BeagleV Fire
+## Transfer to BeagleV-Fire

-After the build process, transfer the file to BeagleV Fire using the `scp` command or whichever command yopu want to use.
+After the build process, transfer the file to BeagleV-Fire using the `scp` command or whichever command you want to use.

 ```bash
 scp esp-hosted/esp_hosted_ng/host/esp32_spi.ko debian@< beaglevfire-ip >:~/